wp-plugins/ecampaign/readme.txt

 == For More Information ==

-Detail configuration options and notes are maintained in the readme.html in the released package.
+Detailed configuration options and notes are maintained in the readme.html in the released package.
 The most recent version is at http://plugins.svn.wordpress.org/ecampaign/trunk/readme.html